Liberian Youth Orchestra

 Thank you so much for your donation.
 We are so very grateful!

 NOTE: Unless specifically noted in the checkout process of your donation, all donations will go to the program with the most urgent need.
-So, please specify the Liberian Youth Orchestra Project as you make your donation.
-All checks should be made payable to Change Agent Network, write LYOP in the memo section and mail to Change Agent Network, Inc. 10000 North Central Expressway.
+So, please specify LYO in the memo section of your check.
+All checks should be made payable to Change Agent Network, and mail to Change Agent Network, Inc. 10000 North Central Expressway.
 Suite 40, Dallas, Texas 75231.

 More videos of the Orchestra